10.4 Fees, Passing Standards, Score Reports, and Retakes

 Retakes

-A retake policy may include a waiting period, new fee, new authorization, limit on attempts, remedial education, or expiration of prior passing scores.
-Some jurisdictions require candidates to retake only the failed component.
-Others have component-specific timelines.
-A candidate who passes theory but fails practical should not assume the theory result lasts forever unless the local rule says so.
+A retake policy may set a waiting period (commonly anywhere from a few days to several weeks), a new exam fee, a fresh authorization, an attempt limit, a remedial-education requirement, or an expiration of prior passing scores.
+Many states let a candidate retake only the failed component.
+A candidate who passes theory but fails the practical should not assume the theory result lasts forever — confirm whether it expires.

 Exam Application

-If you receive an unsuccessful result, use the score report as an error map only after reading what it actually means.
-Review weak content areas against the current outline.
-Because Scientific Concepts is 55 percent of the current theory outline, misses in infection control, anatomy, skin disorders, microbiology, or chemistry can have a large effect.
-Because Skin Care and Services is 45 percent, consultation, analysis, protocols, equipment, makeup, hair removal, and other services also deserve targeted review.
-Retake planning should be official, calendar-based, and specific to the candidate’s jurisdiction.
+If you receive an unsuccessful result, treat the score report as an error map only after confirming what it actually means.
+Map your weak areas to the current outline: because Scientific Concepts is 55%, misses in infection control, anatomy, skin disorders, microbiology, and chemistry hurt most.
+Because Skin Care and Services is 45%, consultation, analysis, protocols, equipment, makeup, and hair removal also deserve targeted review.
+Make retake planning official, calendar-based, and specific to your jurisdiction's waiting period and fee.

 Which statement about esthetics passing scores should this national guide use?

-How many items contribute to the final score on the current NIC National Esthetics Theory Examination?
+How many items contribute to the final score on the NIC National Esthetics Theory Examination?

 What is the best way to plan a retake after an unsuccessful attempt?